Environment Variables

 Worker gRPC Configuration

-Section titled “WORKER_GRPC_ADDRESS”Address of the control-plane gRPC server for worker communication.
+Section titled “SERVER_GRPC_ADDRESS”Address of the server gRPC endpoint for worker communication.

 | Property | Value |